 Autumn is my favourite time to get outdoors and go for a walk.
 Pick a sunny day and the backdrop of blue sky with golden trees takes your breath away.
 On days like this, my worries float away with the falling leaves.

-Nature is my tonic.
 When life’s stresses weigh me down, a walk in the woods puts the spring back in my step.
 When I’m breathing in the earthiness of a downpour or watching birds take flight, I feel alive.
-Continue reading
+Continue reading →

 Having grown up on a council estate with tiny gardens and a father who thought birds were best eaten, it wasn’t until I had my own family that I started walking in the countryside and watching birds.

-It was only recently though, having moved to Norfolk, that I had the pleasure of seeing a pair of curlews on the Sheringham National Trust estate.
+It was only recently though, having moved to Norfolk, that I had the pleasure of seeing a pair of curlews.
 I wondered how I could have missed this enchanting bird in the past.
-Perhaps I just hadn’t been in the right place.

-I wanted to find out more about curlews, so what better way than to read a nature memoir!
+I wanted to find out more about curlews and what better way than to read a nature memoir!
 Unlike me, nature writer and campaigner Mary Colwell is no stranger to the curlew call, nor why they may be hard to see.
-Continue reading
+Continue reading →